Biospecimen Request Terms and Instructions

 Restrictions on access to DIAN tissue

 Tissue from DIAN participants cannot be used for exploratory research.
 Investigators seeking access to this resource must first demonstrate the hypothesized effect in tissue from sporadic AD compared to cognitively normal controls, unless a mutation specific effect is hypothesized.
 Demonstration of the effect in animal or cell models is good, supporting evidence but does not replace the need to demonstrate the effect in sporadic AD tissue.
+Please note that tissue requests for specified number of samples are pending aliquot availability.

 Whether banked in a DIAN Core or NCRAD, or transferred to another laboratory, these biospecimens remain under the authority of the DIAN Steering Committee.
 Investigators receiving DIAN biospecimens acknowledge this authority and will only use the materials in accordance with the ways approved by the DIAN Steering Committee.
 Third party sharing is not permitted without DIAN approval.
 Unless approved for a longer period of time, all requests are “active” for a maximum of 18 months or until the number of approved samples has been provided, whichever comes first.